maildropr/planify/README.md

 end
 ```

+### Plans
-Next we define a Plan.
-Plans hold information about how many instances of a Limitable can be created, as well as features which are available to users subscribed to this plan:
+Plans hold information about how many instances of a `Limitable` can be created, as well as which features are available to users subscribed to this plan:

 ```ruby
 # config/initializers/plans.rb